dotnet/samples/framework/libraries/README.md

 The project under `/new-library` targets **only** .NET Core.
 For that reason, this project is stored under the core project directory, so our build server builds it on all platforms.
-Look under https://github.com/dotnet/samples/tree/master/core/libraries/new-library/.
+Look under https://github.com/dotnet/samples/tree/master/core/libraries/new-library/. <!-- TODO: THIS LINK IS DEAD !! -->

 It demonstrates two other things: how to use multiple projects, and how to test.